James Craig (police chief): Party affiliation and ideology

 Craig considers himself to be a conservative and is a member of the Republican Party.
 He has endorsed presidential candidacies of Donald Trump, and touts having voted for him.

 Craig has claimed to have "transitioned" from once being a Democrat in his younger years to being a Republican.
 He has recounted that, when he working in Los Angeles, he was put-off by remarks made by Democratic U.S. Congresswoman Maxine Waters at a meeting of the Black Officers' Association held after the beating of Rodney King; regarding this moment to have been a political turning-point that altered his sentiments towards the Democratic party.

 Craig has recounted his choice to privately identify as a Republican in his politics came after he revised his views on gun policy during his tenure as police chief in Portland (Maine), adopting a newfound position in support of individual citizens having robust rights to own and conceal carry firearms.
 Craig has claimed that his time in California (Los Angeles) had initially left him of the view to initially decline most conceal carry applications in Maine; but that others in the Portland department informed him that Maine was a more pro-gun state than California.
 He has further claimed that, having previously believed that lower proliferation of guns among the general public would be preferable to public safety, while in Maine he re-assessed his views on gun policy.
 He recounts this as being when he came to strongly support allowing civilians to concealed carry firearms, newly-adopting a belief that criminals could be deterred from criminal action by the knowledge that law-abiding citizens are likely to be carrying firearms.

-In late 2021, the group Bridge Michigan questioned Craig's timeline for his re-alignment as a Republican after obtaining a 2012 Ohio voter registration application in which Craig volunatrily identified himself as a Democrat (the application did not requiring him to declare a party).
+In late 2021, the group Bridge Michigan questioned Craig's timeline for his re-alignment as a Republican after obtaining a 2012 Ohio voter registration application in which Craig voluntarily identified himself as a Democrat (the application did not require him to declare a party).
 Craig has answered that he does not remember "being a Democrat" in 2012, but asserted that that form would not be inconsistent with a "slow and steady" transition of becoming a Republican beginning with his time in Maine.

 While serving as a police chief in Portland, Cincinnati, and Detroit, Craig kept his personal political affiliation private, only publicly declaring that he was a Republican after announcing his retirement as Detroit police chief in 2021.